EricTrainingRev/240701-JWA-Gen-AI/Study Guides/Java.md

     throw new MyCheckedException("this message shows when the exception is thrown");
 } catch (MyCheckedException exception){
     exception.printStackTrace();
-}
+} finally{
+    // Anything you want to happen, whether an exception is caught or not, can go in a finally block }

 if (2 > 1){